Rapptz/discord.py/docs/guide/reactions.rst

 .. image:: /images/guide/topics/reactions/remove_reaction_after.png
     :scale: 50%

-Removing a single emoji from the message is also possible:
+Removing all reactions of a single emoji from a message is also possible:

 .. code-block:: python3